Graph Foundation Models: Concepts, Opportunities and Challenges: GNN+LLM-based Models

 \subsection{Pre-training}

 To train the model and enable it to handle both graph and text information, we need to train the model on a large amount of data.
-LLM and GNN can be pre-trained on textual data and graph data respectively.
-Furthermore, the GNN+LLM-based methods can further be pre-trained on data composed of graph and text.
+LLM and GNN can be pre-trained on textual data and graph data respectively, and the GNN+LLM-based methods can be pre-trained on both data.
 In this subsection, we category the pre-training strategies as GNN or LLM-based, and alignment-based.